Xiaohan5349/approw-docs-v1/docs/en/concepts/federation.md

-# What is Federated Authentication
+# What Is Federated Authentication

 <LastUpdated/>